 The central monetary authority oversees banks in Portugal, which are composed of 59 commercial banks, 86 mutual agricultural savings, and 4 savings banks.
 In total there are 4,326 domestic branches, 14,075 ATMs, 11,372 Multibanco ATMs and 284, 600 POS.
-Each bank provides clients a variety of banking options and coverage since each bank is created with a different mandate for operation.
+Each bank provides clients with a variety of banking options and coverage since each bank is created with a different mandate for operation.
 Also, several of these banks are subsidiaries or partners to other external banks within the EU, North America, and Asia.
 Banks in Portugal are open from 8:30 am to 3:00 pm Monday to Friday and closed on weekends and public holidays.

 1. Caixa Geral de Depositos

 With headquarters in Lisbon and assets of over €89 billion, loans of €51.6, and deposits of €63.4 billion, this is the largest bank in Portugal, which is state-owned.
 To serve its clientele well, it provides world-class retail, commercial, and investment banking services which include loans, specialized credits in areas of manufacturing, asset management, real estate, and online banking.
 It was established in 1876, and by end of 2019, it was having 1,070 branches with a clientele base of 3.8 million clients.
 The bank operates in 20 countries and in four continents, with over 10,000 workers.

 2. Banco Comercial Portugues

 Banco Comercial Portugues was founded in 1985 and operates 600 domestic branches, and 500 branches in other countries including Poland, Switzerland, China, Angola, and Mozambique.
 With 15,700 employees, the bank was ranked as Best Foreign Exchange bank in Portugal by Global Finance in 2019.
 At the end of the same year, the bank had a market capitalization of $3.3 billion.
-Banco Comercial Portugues has over 4 million clients within their business folder across the Portuguese states.
+Banco Comercial Portugues has over 4 million clients within their business folders across the Portuguese states.

 3. Banco Santander Totta